section-engineering-education/engineering-education/content/articles/astradb-nodejs/index.md

 ### Insert data into the database
 Since Apache Cassandra is a NoSQL, it organizes data in collections.
 When we create a Cassandra collection, it automatically exposes a REST or GraphQL API as an endpoint where we can interact with data from our database.
 We will utilize the document API gateway from our Node.js application.

 First, we need to create a new token for access to DataStax's database in our application.
 Head over to the DataStax Astra DB dashboard.
 On the panel, click connect.
-This shows various ways in which we can access our application including REST and GraphQL APIs.
-We will use the Document API hence head over under the prerequisites and click the link to create a new Application token.
+This shows various ways in which we can access our application, including REST and GraphQL APIs.
+We will use the Document API; hence head over under the prerequisites and click the link to create a new Application token.

 ![application token](/engineering-education/astradb-nodejs/image5.png)